You and Your Hair’s Relationship

 My Hair Has Broken My Heart One Too Many Times

 In life, we all experience heartbreak in one form or another but have you ever been heartbroken with your hair?
-It sounds crazy but very real.
+It sounds crazy but genuine.

-You know what I’m talking about, those times where exciting experiences have happened with your hair and you’re just not sure if you can do it anymore.
+You know what I’m talking about, those times where exciting experiences have happened with your hair, and you’re not sure if you can do it anymore.
 Sorry for you but you can’t just leave a relationship with your hair because it’s yours and it isn’t going anywhere.

 The only thing you can do at this point is to learn the likes and dislikes of her hair.
-Take the time to figure out what works best for you to provide the nourishment to your scalp you may need.
+Take the time to figure out what works best for you.

 If you suffer from a dry scalp and continuously have dandruff, research some solutions on products that help moisturize your hair.